karanjagad/MSR_Xray/README.md

 ### Process delta:

-Collecting all the repositries based on above input data criteria and then Parsing the csv files under repositiory selected folder and finding the selected repositores for each dependency pair
+Collecting all the repositries based on above input data criteria and then Parsing the csv files under */output/repositories_selected folder* and finding the selected repositores for each dependency pair

 ### Output delta:

 Selected repository result after changing parameters were similar

 ### Implementation of replication: